 - 1 cup heavy cream

-- Add the milk to a heavy bottom, medium saucepan.
-Add 1/2 cup of the sugar, salt, vanilla bean and seeds, honey and lemon peel to the milk.
+Pour the whole milk into a heavy bottom, medium saucepan.
+Add ½ cup sugar, salt, vanilla bean and seeds, honey and lemon peels to the milk.
 Warm over medium heat until the mixture almost comes to a boil.
 Cover and remove from the heat.
 Steep for 30 minutes.

 - While the lemon, vanilla bean and milk are steeping, whisk the remaining ¼ cup of granulated sugar with the 4 egg yolks until the mixture is pale and slightly thickened.
 Set aside.

 - Place a large glass or metal pan inside another larger bowl filled with ice.
 Add the heavy whipping cream to the bowl set in the ice bath.
 Set aside.